Welcome to PhpSpreadsheet's documentation

 composer require phpoffice/phpspreadsheet --prefer-source

-If you are building your installation on a development machine that is on a different PHP version to the server where it will be deployed, or if your PHP CLI version is not the same as your run-time such as php-fpm
+If you are building your installation on a development machine that is on a different PHP version to the server where it will be deployed, or if your PHP CLI version is different from your run-time such as php-fpm or Apache's mod_php, then you might want to configure composer for that.
+See composer documentation on how to edit your composer.json to ensure that the correct dependencies are retrieved to match your deployment environment.

 See CLI vs Application run-time for more details.